-- Chemotherapy: the treatment of disease by means of chemicals that that selectively destroy cancerous tissue. - Hospice: for those who are terminally ill at care facility or support for home.
+- Chemotherapy: the treatment of disease by means of chemicals that that selectively destroy cancerous tissue. - Hospice: A health care facility or support for the terminally ill at home.
 Hospice focuses on pain control and emotional support for the patient and family. - Palliative care: specialized medical care for people with serious illness.
 This type of care is focused on providing relief from the symptoms and stress of a serious illness.
 The goal is to improve quality of life for both the patient and the family.

-BLADDER CANCER ADVOCACY NETWORK

-GET THE FACTS
+BLADDER CANCER: GET THE FACTS